What mobile networks operate in Ireland?

-Five other mobile virtual network operators (MVNOs) run services off one of the main networks:
+All the other mobile virtual network operators (MVNOs) run services using one of the three main networks:

 You’re likely to get the same coverage from these MVNOs as the network they’re run off.
-Shop around to find a deal that works best for you and your location.
+So, it’s worth shopping around to find a deal that works best for you and your location.

 Which network has the best mobile coverage?

 ComReg (The Commission for Communications Regulation) has created an outdoor mobile coverage map that makes it easy to check coverage and signal levels of all the networks at your Eircode.

 Results aren’t guaranteed and it’s based on outdoor coverage which may be different from inside your home or office.